kenhkan/angular-curve/README.md

 ### In Development

 Remember that Bower provides a powerful `bower link` facility.
-If you are including on another Bower-enabled repo, simply run `bower link` in that repo's root directory and then `bower link <nameAsInBowerJsonHere>` in the dependent directory.
+If you are including another Bower-enabled repo, simply run `bower link` in that repo's root directory and then `bower link <nameAsInBowerJsonHere>` in the dependent directory.
 Locally linked repos greatly simplify the development process.